-Campuses - The district has two high schools, one academic alternative school, one behavior alternative school, five junior high schools and fourteen elementary schools.
+Campuses - The district has two high schools, one academic alternative school, one behavior alternative school, six junior high schools and fifteen elementary schools.

-Employees - Alvin ISD employs approximately 2,500 people dedicated to the district's educational mission.
-Over half of these employees work directly with students on a daily basis.
-About 20% of the districts' teachers hold advanced degrees.
+Employees - Alvin ISD employs approximately 2,874 people dedicated to the district's educational mission.

-Teacher Salaries - A beginning teacher with a bachelor's degree earns $46,700 and a beginning teacher with a master’s degree earns $47,700.
+Teacher Salaries - A beginning teacher with a bachelor's degree earns $60,123 with salary, self-funded insurance, and benefits.
 Alvin ISD provides a comprehensive benefits package, part of which is paid by the district.